lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

  bz:       metal(5), tetra, invit
 ~~~

-that presents in a condensed synopsis form some key settings that are used in this run.

-Next follow information about the lattice vectors and settings used in Ewald summations
+Next follow information about the lattice vectors and settings used in Ewald summations:

 ~~~
                 Plat                                  Qlat